Alchemy ~ Genetics

 Parents Need to Know

 Parents need to know that Alchemy ~ Genetics is an animal recombination game that uses basic characteristics and links to Wikipedia for scientific value.
 If your kid likes animals and has a sense of humor, this game will provide some entertainment.
 If they dig a little deeper, they may even enjoy reading some Wikipedia entries about the animals (though Simple English Wikipedia website entries would be more appropriate).
 Gameplay consists primarily of dragging or tapping animal icons and trying different sequences (rat, then mole, then ant; or ant, then mole, then rat), but the thrill of "creating" a new creature will keep some kids happy for quite a while -- especially those who like collecting.
 Some of the combinations have some sense of logic; others are a stretch.
 Despite the suggestion of unusual creatures by the app icon (rat with wings), none of the animals created is found outside of natural processes.
+Note that the app is also available under the name Crazy Genetics.

 What kids can learn